 Santa Clarita is a relatively large city located in the state of California.
 With a population of 210,089 people and 51 constituent neighborhoods, Santa Clarita is the 24th largest community in California.

 Housing costs in Santa Clarita are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Santa Clarita is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Santa Clarita is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Santa Clarita who work in office and administrative support (14.74%), management occupations (12.13%), and sales jobs (11.76%).
+Santa Clarita is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Santa Clarita is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Santa Clarita who work in management occupations (12.72%), office and administrative support (11.91%), and sales jobs (10.80%).